BC-CSCI2254/project-phelhe/README.md

 ## Tools

-We used node, express, and socket.
+We used node, express, and socket.IO.

 ## Setting up the server